G01d3nW01f/service_conf/README.md

 so I wrote the this simple and short script

-copy or move this script to /usr/local/bin, ofcourse rename it you wanna do that
+copy or move this script to /usr/local/bin, ofcourse you can rename it